sailscastshq/docs.sailscasts.com/docs/sounding/auth-and-actors.md

 - if you pass an email address, Sounding will resolve or create that actor as needed
 - the default browser login path currently uses a magic-link flow under the hood

+If an actor alias cannot be resolved, Sounding lists the actor names available in the current world.
+That makes typo-level failures point back to product language instead of leaving you to inspect the scenario by hand.

 ## `login.withPassword(actorOrEmail, page, options)`

 For apps that use real password login forms, Sounding should let the browser follow that flow instead of faking session state.